getify/Functional-Light-JS/ch7.md

 ## Looking For Lists

 So far, most of the examples have been rather trivial, based on simple lists of numbers or strings.
-Let's now talk about where list operations can start to shine: modeling an imperative series of statements with declarative list operations.
+Let's now talk about where list operations can start to shine: modeling an imperative series of statements declaratively.

-Let's first consider this base example:
+Consider this base example:

 ```js
 var getSessionId = partial( prop, "sessId" );